Glenda Gilson: Personal life

 Gilson is a niece of former Fianna Fáil politician Liam Lawlor, who died in a car accident in Russia in October 2005.
 She was at one stage involved in a high-profile relationship with then-Irish rugby captain Brian O'Driscoll.

 In August 2014, Gilson married Dublin businessman Rob MacNaughton at St Senan's Church in Kilrush, County Clare.
-They have two sons, Bobby born in October 2018, and Danny born in October 2020.
+They have two sons.